n-grace-henry/MS-Thesis/feb_progress_log.md

 Adding the 4:1 made a clear separation in the vials.
 I shook them up but they separated again pretty quick.
 We'll see what they look like after heating.
 I think it's because there's so much water in the standard solutions.

+3 new salmon samples have been in HCl for 70 minutes and evaporated to dryness.

+5 amino acid standards have heen hydrolyzed and evaporated.